Recently on this home staging blog I asked for your staging recommendations for the busy kitchen pictured here.

 Take down the wallpaper border because it makes the kitchen look very dated.

-Remove the extra piece of furniture (tea wagon) shown at the bottom right of this photo because it makes the eat-in area feel crowded and draws attention to lack of counter space.
+Remove the extra piece of furniture (tea wagon) shown at the bottom right of this photo.
+It makes the eat-in area feel crowded and draws attention to lack of counter space.

 Remove the two decorative items from the top of the cabinet over the oven.